-- 1.4 Once a policy has been submitted, it will be reviewed by the chair of the relevant meeting - 1.5 The chair will be supported by a relevant staff member, usually the Chief Executive of the Union or their delegated representative - 1.6 The following tests will be used to determine whether the policy can go ahead and be discussed at the meeting - 1.6.1 What is the evidence basis for the policy? - 1.6.2 Why is this policy relevant to the Members of the Union? - 1.6.3 Are there any operational, financial or reputational risks from implementing the policy? - 1.7 If a policy proposal meets the stated tests, it may then be added to the agenda of the relevant meeting for discussion and voting by the members of that meeting
+- 1.4 Once a policy has been submitted, it will be reviewed by the chair of the relevant meeting. - 1.5 The chair will be supported by a relevant staff member, usually the Chief Executive of the Union or their delegated representative. - 1.6 The following tests will be used to determine whether the policy can go ahead and be discussed at the meeting. - 1.6.1 What is the evidence basis for the policy? - 1.6.2 Why is this policy relevant to the Members of the Union? - 1.6.3 Are there any operational, financial or reputational risks from implementing the policy? - 1.7 If a policy proposal meets the stated tests, it may then be added to the agenda of the relevant meeting for discussion and voting by the members of that meeting, or in the case that the decision that it meets the stated test was determined by the executive committee, the committee will instruct the SU President to call a members meeting for the proposal to be added to the agenda for discussion.
+The meeting will be called in line with the Union's byelaws. - 1.7.1 For any policy to pass, it needs a simple majority vote, except for instances laid out in the articles.

-- 1.7.1 For any policy to pass, it needs a simple majority vote, except for instances laid out in the articles - 1.7.2 Once the policy has passed, it must be ratified by the Board of Trustees at their next meeting, who will reserve the right to reject the policy at that stage - 1.8 If a policy proposal is rejected, then the proposer may appeal the decision through the following process; - 1.8.1 They can submit their appeal and the reasons why they feel the policy fits the tests to the Chair of the Board of Trustees - 1.8.2 The Chair of the Board of Trustees will meet with the Chief Executive of the Union, or their designated representative, and the chair of the Union Council to determine whether there are sufficient grounds to appeal the original rejection - 1.8.3 Whilst the Chair will seek wider opinion from the Chief Executive, Chair of Union Council or the student proposer themselves, the decision on the validity of the policy will lie solely with them
+- 1.7.2 Once the policy has passed, it must be ratified by the Board of Trustees at their next meeting, who will reserve the right to reject the policy at that stage. - 1.8 If a policy proposal is rejected, then the proposer may appeal the decision through the following process; - 1.8.1 They can submit their appeal and the reasons why they feel the policy fits the tests to the Chair of the Board of Trustees - 1.8.2 The Chair of the Board of Trustees will meet with the Chief Executive of the Union, or their designated representative, to determine whether there are sufficient grounds to appeal the original rejection. - 1.8.3 Whilst the Chair will seek wider opinion from the Chief Executive, or the student proposer themselves, the decision on the validity of the policy will lie solely with them.